DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPieChart/1 Configuration/customizePoint.md

 ##### merge

 ---
 By default, all the points of a pie are displayed identically.
 But you can specify different appearance for certain points using the **customizePoint** field.
 Assign a function to this field.
-This function should return an object with options that should be changed for a certain point.
-The following pie options can be changed.
+This function should return an object with properties that should be changed for a certain point.
+The following pie properties can be changed.

 * [border](/api-reference/20%20Data%20Visualization%20Widgets/dxPieChart/5%20Series%20Types/CommonPieChartSeries/border '/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/border/')
 * [color](/api-reference/20%20Data%20Visualization%20Widgets/dxPieChart/5%20Series%20Types/CommonPieChartSeries/color.md '/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/#color')